SERVING CANADIANS SINCE 1992

 When you arrive at Skin Vitality Medical Clinic, you’ll be asked to lie in a reclining chair and your injector will ask you to contract specific muscles around the injection site so they can mark the targeted areas.
 A topical numbing agent can be applied.
-The BOTOX injection itself feels much like an insect bite so, unless you have a very low pain tolerance, you’ll be fine with only slight numbing.
+The BOTOX injection itself feels much like an insect bite so, unless you have a very low pain tolerance, you’ll be fine with only slight numbing with local anesthetic, in the form of a topical cream.
 The procedure itself then takes place and only lasts around ten to twenty minutes.

 BOTOX treatment varies in length depending on how many areas you’d like to target and how much correction is desired.
 On average, one treatment takes approximately 15-25 minutes.
-The injection is performed by a medical professional who is licensed and authorized to administer BOTOX.
+The injection is performed by a medical professional who is licensed and authorized to administer BOTOX, with extensive hands-on experience.
 With the experienced physicians and registered nurses at Skin Vitality Cosmetic Clinic, and with the help of latest techniques and methods, we can ensure that your treatment will be performed in a safe and meticulous manner.